MakeMoneyOnly/fabrica/Tasks.md

 ### 1.5.
 Guest Checkout & Payments

 - [ ] Build the guest checkout UI with Zod validation.
-- [ ] Implement a provider-agnostic payment SDK structure in `/lib/payments` with Telebirr as the first provider.
+- [x] Implement Chapa payment SDK in `/lib/payments/chapa.ts` (supports multiple payment methods including Telebirr).
 - [ ] Create the "Initiate Payment" API with validation and detailed logging.
-- [ ] Create the Telebirr webhook handler with **critical** signature verification and idempotency checks.
+- [x] Create the Chapa webhook handler with **critical** signature verification and idempotency checks.
 - [ ] Implement atomic database updates within the webhook using an RPC function.
 - [ ] Build the order confirmation page and the secure file download handler with token validation and download limits.
-- [ ] Implement the creator-initiated refund system via an API that calls the Telebirr refund API.
+- [ ] Implement the creator-initiated refund system via an API that calls the Chapa refund API.
 - [ ] Implement one-click checkout functionality.
 - [ ] Add payment plans option for higher-priced products.